frida/frida-website/_docs/javascript-api.md

     -   `module`: Resolves exported and imported functions of shared libraries currently loaded.
 Always available.
     -   `objc`: Resolves Objective-C methods of classes currently loaded.
-                Available on Mac and iOS in processes that have the Objective-C runtime loaded.
+                Available on macOS and iOS in processes that have the Objective-C runtime loaded.
 Use `ObjC.available` to check at runtime, or wrap your `new ApiResolver('objc')` call in a *try-catch*.